MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 - **Rename**: Rename the current email template.

 > [!NOTE]
-> You can save a maximum of 10 email templates.
+> - You can save a maximum of 10 email templates.
+> - If you have used survey variables in an email template, which are not part of the survey, an error message is displayed at the top of the page and you are not allowed to send the survey through email or Flow.
+The survey variables are highlighted in red.
+You must remove the highlighted survey variables from the email message to send the survey.

 ## See also